Georgia Employer Tax Information

 To locate your Total Tax Rate:

 If you are a new employer, you will receive your Total Tax Rate when you complete your registration with the Department of Labor.
-The default rate for new employers is 2.7%.

 Look up your tax rate online.